zhan4429/cs116_ctf/team22_report.md

 How many file extensions for readme could there be?

-Following the suggestion from AI about hidden files... we tried this the brute force way trying different file extensions until we got a bite (to which we did get one eventually!)
+Following the suggestion from AI about hidden files... we tried the brute force way trying different file extensions until we got a bite (to which we did get one eventually!)

 - readme.php-
 - readme.txt-
 - readme.png
 - readme.html

-We also eventually found it again on `Gobuster`... might have saved some time otherwise, but nevertheless!
-We found it.
+We also eventually found it again on `Gobuster`... we might have saved some time otherwise, but nevertheless!
+We found it. :)

 #### Screenshot of flag